 The Archives and Manuscripts division of the West Virginia and Regional History Center contains more than 4,000 collections consuming nearly 20,000 linear feet of shelf space.
 In addition to unmatched holdings regarding West Virginia's founding and political development, the collection preserves outstanding primary information resources regarding virtually all aspects of the state's economic, cultural, and social history from early settlement to the present.

-Archives & Manuscripts collections include:
+Archives & Manuscripts (A&M) collections include:

-Consult the Guide to Manuscripts and Archives in the West Virginia Collection (1974, 1965, and 1958 editions) and the Parkinson Guide, all available at the WVRHC's reference desk, for descriptions of the archives and manuscripts holdings.
+Patrons can also consult the Guide to Manuscripts and Archives in the West Virginia Collection (1974, 1965, and 1958 editions) and the Parkinson Guide, all available at the WVRHC's reference desk, for descriptions of the archives and manuscripts holdings.

 Access: Access is unrestricted.